SaradhaRam/web-scraping-challenge/README.md

 # web-scraping-challenge

+To Run this project:
+# @NOTE: Replace the path with your actual path to the chromedriver
+# go to the Mission_to_Mars folder and execute  with "flask run"

 # Web Scraping - Mission to Mars

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.